Joseph Kittinger: Project Excelsior

 For this series of jumps, Kittinger was profiled in Life magazine and the National Geographic Magazine, decorated with a second Distinguished Flying Cross, and awarded the Harmon Trophy by President Dwight D. Eisenhower.

-Kittinger appeared as himself on the January 7, 1963 episode of the game show To Tell the Truth.
+Kittinger appeared as himself on the January 7, 1963, episode of the game show To Tell the Truth.
 He received two votes.

 Project Stargazer

 Back at Holloman Air Force Base, Kittinger took part in Project Stargazer on December 13–14, 1962.
-He and the astronomer William C. White took an open-gondola helium balloon packed with scientific equipment to an altitude of about 82,200 ft, where they spent over 18 hours performing astronomical observations.
+He and the astronomer William C. White took a balloon packed with scientific equipment to an altitude of about 82,200 ft, where they spent over 18 hours and performed a number of astronomical observations.
+After the first flight, however, the project was canceled due to the NASA's recent ability to send astronauts into space, and launch satellites into Earth orbit.